 15. Splurge strategically

-Invest in pieces that are the centre point of your space, pieces that you can build the whole room around.
+Invest in pieces that are the center point of your space, pieces that you can build the whole room around.
 It could be a pricey mustard yellow sofa that you’ve fallen hard for or an amazing piece of artwork.
 If you love it and it’s going to completely transform a room then, hate to say it, it’s probably worth it.

 16. Match your wall colour to your furniture